 Charities enjoy a special status.
 They are organisations created to fulfil a specific charitable purpose, and are entitled to numerous tax advantages.
 In exchange, charities accept regulation by the Charity Commission, save in the case of charities with an income of under £5,000 per annum, or charitable incorporated organisations.

 A charity should:-

-- Fulfil a recognised charitable purpose – such as promoting education, religious objectives or another public benefit such as medical, social or animal welfare – see separate briefing note.
+- fulfil a recognised charitable purpose – such as promoting education, religious objectives or another public benefit such as medical, social or animal welfare; and

-- Have an appropriate constitution.
-There are a number of ways in which a charity may be formed including by way of Trust, Limited Company or a Charitable Incorporated Organisation.
+- gave an appropriate constitution.
+There are a number of ways in which a charity may be formed including by way of trust, limited company or a Charitable Incorporated Organisation.

 We are able to advise you which vehicle will best suit your needs.